GGranja12/Final-Project/README.md

 ## *The Dataset* 🗃

-The data was retrieved from 9 different brand .csv files (brand.csv) which can be downloaded by accessing this [Kaggle page](https://www.kaggle.com/datasets/adityadesai13/used-car-dataset-ford-and-mercedes?select=toyota.csv) The used-car listings were originally webscrapped by the author presumably in 2020.
+The data was retrieved from 9 different brand .csv files (brand.csv) which can be downloaded by accessing this [Kaggle page](https://www.kaggle.com/datasets/adityadesai13/used-car-dataset-ford-and-mercedes?select=toyota.csv).
+The used-car listings were originally webscrapped by the author presumably in 2020.

-The provided .csv files present one listing price (in pounds £) column and 8 attributes as follows:
+The provided .csv files present one listing price column (in pounds £) and 8 attributes as follows:

 - **model**: listed car model
 - **year**: listed car registration year